wusai2333/trib/doc/lab3.md

 leave at will, but at any time there will be at least 1 keeper online.
 (Thus, if there is only one keeper, it will not go offline.)
 Also, you can assume that each keeper join/leave event will have a time interval of at least 1 minute in between.
-When a process 'leaves', assum that the process is killed-- everything in that process will be lost, and it will not have an opportunity to clean up.
+When a process 'leaves', assumee that the process is killed-- everything in that process will be lost, and it will not have an opportunity to clean up.